tae-h-yang/spinningup/readme.md

 This fork has been updated and tested to run successfully on **MacBooks with Apple Silicon (M1/M2 chips)**, including PPO training, policy evaluation, and plotting.

+For optional MuJoCo installation, refer to the MuJoCo branch’s installation instructions.

 ### 🔧 Installation Instructions (Tested on macOS)

 ```bash